 In old fairy tales people may be turned into animals, and animals may become people, if some hard-boiled curse is lifted.
 Such tales are old.
 The crew of the Greek hero Ulysses were bewitched and turned into pigs, Circe's herd.
-Circe made twenty-two men
+Circe set twenty-two men

-set them on benches and seats and mixed them a mess with cheese, honey, meal, and Pramnian wine, but she drugged it with wicked poisons to make them forget their homes, and when they had drunk she turned them into pigs by a stroke of her wand, and shut them up in her pig-styes.
+on benches and seats and mixed them a mess with cheese, honey, meal, and Pramnian wine, but she drugged it with wicked poisons to make them forget their homes, and when they had drunk she turned them into pigs by a stroke of her wand, and shut them up in her pig-styes.
 They were like pigs – head, hair, and all, and they grunted just as pigs do; but their senses were the same as before, and they remembered everything.

 Animals taken to reflect aspects of our human libido